WICG/web_audio_playout/README.md

 let fallbackEventFrequency = deltaFallbackFramesEvents / deltaTotalFramesDuration;
 // Average playout delay stat during the last deltaTotalFramesDuration seconds let playoutDelay = audioContext.playoutStats.averageLatency / 1000;

+if (fallbackFramesFrequency > 0) {
+    // Do something to prevent glitches, like lowering CPU usage }
+if (playoutDelay > 0.2) {
+    // Do something to reduce latency, like suggesting alternative playout methods }
 ```

 ## Detailed design discussion